 - There is well developed data protection training for expatriate staff at Consular Posts and data protection training, which is organised in cooperation with the Ministry of Foreign Affairs' Data Protection Officer and the Data Protection Authority.
-[Czech Republic, 2019] - Wide-ranging training concept of the National Schengen Information System controller and in particular, the provision of e-learning modules and the comprehensive training strategy for new staff members [The Netherlands, 2021] - The data protection authority's (DPA) staff members working with issues related to Visa Information System (VIS) and Schengen Information System (SIS) receive appropriate training, which is customised for each person individually.
-[The Netherlands, 2021] - The comprehensive training on data protection requirements related to the Schengen Information System organised by the Data Protection Officer and provided for the National SIS and SIRENE Bureau staff members and end users, especially regarding awareness raising efforts.[Italy, 2021]. - The Ministry of Foreign Affairs training and awareness raising of staff on data protection requirements in relation to visa issuing procedure and to the Visa Information System, including the active involvement of the DPO Office, for end users, in particular for consular staff before posting to embassies/consulates.
-[Greece, 2021]
+[Czechia, 2019] - Wide-ranging training concept of the National Schengen Information System controller and in particular, the provision of e-learning modules and the comprehensive training strategy for new staff members.
+[The Netherlands, 2021] - The comprehensive training on data protection requirements related to the Schengen Information System organised by the Data Protection Officer and provided for the National Schengen Information System and SIRENE Bureau's staff members and end users, especially regarding awareness raising efforts.
+[Italy, 2021] - The Ministry of Foreign Affairs training and awareness raising of staff on data protection requirements in relation to visa issuing procedure and to the Visa Information System, including the active involvement of the DPO Office, for end users, in particular for consular staff before posting to embassies/consulates.
+[Greece, 2021] - The Data Protection Officer of the Ministry of Foreign Affairs provides a handbook on processing and protection of personal data to all Visa Information System end-users.
+The guide is concise and user-friendly.
+[Czechia, 2024] - Staff training on data protection in large scale IT-Systems through regular online and in-person sessions, including "train the trainer" courses to maximize reach and promote a data protection culture.
+Data Protection Officers of the different authorities play a key role in organizing and delivering these trainings.
+[Poland, 2024]